-- Take a guided tour of the best celestial objects to view on any given night of the year. - Control your LX200R with your PC using an RS232 interface. - Align your telescope automatically using GPS (Global Positioning System). - Access a glossary of astronomical terms. - Mount the telescope in the "Alt/Az" mode (altitude-azimuth, or vertical-horizontal) for fully automatic tracking of celestial objects.
+- Focus your telescope's eyepiece. - Take a guided tour of the best celestial objects to view on any given night of the year. - Control your RCX400 with your PC using an RS232 or USB interface. - Align your telescope automatically using GPS (Global Positioning System). - Access a glossary of astronomical terms.

+Mount the telescope in the "Alt/Az" mode (i.e, altitude-azimuth, or vertical-horizontal mode) for fully automatic tracking of celestial objects. - Collimate your telescope using only AutoStar II's Arrow keys.

-Want to learn more about downloading the latest updates of AutoStar II software from the Meade website?
-See page 3o.
+Want to learn more about downloading the latest updates of Autostar II software from the Meade website?
+Go to www.meade.com/support/auto.html for complete instructions.
+Also see page 43.

-The AutoStar II system provides control of virtually every telescope function.
-The AutoStar II handbox has soft-touch keys designed to have a positive feel.
+The Autostar II system provides control of virtually every telescope function.
+The Autostar II handbox has soft-touch keys designed to have a positive feel.
 The LCD (Liquid Crystal Display) is backlit with red LEDs (Light Emitting Diodes) for easy viewing in the dark.
-The backlit display, key arrangement, and sequential menu structure make AutoStar II extremely user friendly.
+The backlit display, key arrangement, and sequential menu structure make Autostar II extremely user friendly.

-- 2-Line LCD Display: This screen displays AutoStar II's menus and information about the telescope. - Top line: Lists the primary menu. - Bottom line: Displays other menus that may be chosen, menu options, telescope status, or information about a function that is being performed. - ENTER Key: Press to go to the next menu level or to choose an option in a menu.
+- 1 2-Line LCD Display: This screen displays Autostar II's menus and information about the telescope. - Top line: Lists the primary menu. - Bottom line: Displays other menus that may be chosen, menu options, telescope status, or information about a function that is being performed. - ENTER Key: Press to go to the next menu level or to choose an option in a menu.
 The ENTER key is similar to the RETURN or ENTER key on a computer.
-See MOV-ING THROUGH AUTOSTAR II'S MENUS, page 18 and AUTOSTAR II MENUS, page 24. - MODE Key: Press to return to the previous menu or data level.
+See MOVING THROUGH AUTOSTAR II'S MENUS, page 22 and BASIC AUTOSTAR II OPERATION, pages 26 27 - MODE Key: Press to return to the previous menu or data level.
 The top menu level is "Select Item."
 The MODE key is similar to the ESCAPE key on a computer.

-Note: Pressing MODE repeatedly while in the "Select Item" level moves AutoStar II to the topmost screen: "Select Item: Object."
+Note: Pressing MODE repeatedly while in the "Select Item" level moves Autostar II to the topmost screen: "Select Item: Object."